 Due to local regulations, Dubai is only open to women writers.

-Airport transfers and group excursions are always included in travel retreats.
-See individual retreat pages for specifics.
+Group excursions are always included in travel retreats.
+Airport transfers are included where specified.
+See individual retreat pages for details.

 Rebirth Your Writing Intensives

 Your own computer and internet connection.

 Our first day includes a Zoom orientation.
 We'll cover how to participate verbally and in chat, share work in breakout rooms, and what options you have for questions and communication with Dinty and Allison.

 All teaching sessions will be closed-captioned.
 If you have accessibility concerns, let us know.
 We'll work with whatever technology you need to make the virtual intensive work for you.